Frequently asked questions:

 Marker Paper, Marker Blending Paper, and Layout/Design Paper are not recommended for this class.
 These are thin papers used by architects, landscape designers, fashion designers, and animators for quick, disposable artwork.
 They are not designed to handle the large volume of ink used in the blending process!

 Absolutely!
-As of May 2017, about 60% of Foundations students are dual enrolled.
+Most Foundations students are dual enrolled.

 Can I purchase just one of the weekly lessons from Marker Painting Foundations?
 I saw the _____ project and I'd love to take just that class!